 Mobile apps are now a fundamental part of a person’s life.
 An average person has anywhere from 33-60 apps in their devices.
 Be they gaming, entertainment, business or productivity apps – they pose a threat to the enterprise, simply because they exist on the user’s phone.

 This threat stems from the fact that many of these apps require certain permissions.
-Like the permission to access the user’s camera, their contact information, their email contacts, their location etc. Any combination of these permissions can be used by malicious parties to create an unauthorized gateway into enterprise’s mobility infrastructure.
+Like the permission to access the user’s camera, their contact information, their email contacts, their location etc.

 Another security threat arises from the possibility of injecting/exposing malware to the company’s network.